Social Icons

 Directed by Luc Besson

-Regardless of what has been said or what I’m going to say I liked the movie.
-I think it is because of the Teenagers in it.
-They were very violent and smart in a way that proved that truly a Mafia Boss was their father, and they learned a lot from him.
+Regardless of what has been said or what I’m going to say, I liked the movie.
+I think it’s because of the teenagers in it.
+They were very violent and smart in a way that proved a Mafia Boss was truly their father, and they learned a lot from him.
+That is all I liked in the movie, the rest of the plot wasted the talent of the cast that it was to work with.

-Then when things turned sour their actions were just annoying and I started to resent the film, but their actions didn’t last long, soon they picked up a gun and started to kill the other bad guys.
+Then, when things turned sour, their actions were just annoying, and I started to resent the film.
+But their annoying behavior didn’t last long—soon, they picked up guns and started killing the other bad guys.

-The Family is a 2013 film that is not going to be in the list of many high scorers this year or ever, but I liked it and wished I could rate it higher, but the story is very glitcy and the plot had many holes.
-Then the character of Giovanni played by Robert De Niro was lacking in the finesse that I would have expected knowing fully well that he has had training in being a Mafia Boss in The God Father II (1974).
+The Family is a 2013 film that isn’t going to be on many high scorers’ lists this year—or ever.
+But I liked it and wished I could rate it higher.
+The story is very glitchy, and the plot had many holes.
+Then there’s the character of Giovanni, played by Robert De Niro, who lacked the finesse I would have expected, especially knowing he’s had training in being a Mafia Boss in The Godfather Part II (1974).

-The movie is based on a novel Malavita by Tonino Benacquista and it’s directed by Luc Besson (Taken (2008)) it is an English French action crime comedy, which would have been great if the producers had just put more effort into it and hired someone else to adapt the story.
+The movie is based on the novel Malavita by Tonino Benacquista and is directed by Luc Besson (Taken (2008)).
+It’s an English-French action-crime comedy that could have been great if the producers had put more effort into it and hired someone else to adapt the story.

 Is this a movie I would recommend for you to go see?
 Nope.
-I may have enjoyed it, but I cannot boast that anybody else will, so if you get to see it on TV one nice evening, just sit through it.
+I may have enjoyed it, but I can’t guarantee anyone else will.
+So, if you catch it on TV one evening, just sit through it.

 L.A.
 Confidential (1997)